^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Symptoms of rupture of the spleen
+Symptoms of a ruptured spleen

 Where does it hurt?